deislabs/mystikos/doc/dev-jumpstart.md

 Please see [README](../README.md) for how to install the pre-requisite packages and build the source code.

-The following instructions assume Open LibOS is cloned to `$HOME/OpenLibOS`, referred to as `project root` hereafter.
+The following instructions assume Mystikos is cloned to `$HOME/Mystikos`, referred to as `project root` hereafter.

 1. The build process creates a `build` folder under the project root, which consists of the following artifacts:
-    * bin: the executables of Open LibOS, including:
+    * bin: the executables of Mystikos, including:
-        * the main executable `libos`
+        * the main executable `myst`
-        * the debugger `libos-gdb`
+        * the debugger `myst-gdb`
     * musl, including:
         * musl-gcc, which is used to compile the C-runtime, kernel and target libraries
     * lib, including:
-        * liboscrt.so, the output from building `third_party/musl/crt`
+        * libmystcrt.so, the output from building `third_party/musl/crt`
-        * liboskernel.so, the output from building `kernel`
+        * libmystkernel.so, the output from building `kernel`
-        * libostarget*.a, the output from building target libraries
+        * mysttarget*.a, the output from building target libraries
-        * openenclave/libosenc.so, the output from building `tools/libos/enc`
+        * openenclave/mystenc.so, the output from building `tools/myst/enc`
     * openenclave, including the outputs from building OE SDK.
     * crt-musl: the source code of C-runtime, after patching MUSL
 1. Run a simple application built with musl-gcc
     ```
-    cd OpenLibOS/tests/hello
+    cd Mystikos/tests/hello
     make
     make tests
     ```